Robert Holmes (scriptwriter): Doctor Who

 Nonetheless, Read was quick to turn to Holmes when it came to commissioning scripts for the sixteenth season, being keen to use writers who knew how the Doctor Who format was best used and could be relied upon to come up with usable scripts in good time.
 Holmes wrote two stories for the season, but after its broadcast in 1978, Holmes felt that he needed to distance himself from the programme.
 It would be six years before he wrote for Doctor Who again.

-During this time he wrote for various series, such as the BBC science-fiction show Blake's 7, on which he had been offered the Script Editor's post when it began in 1978, but declined as he had only just finished his role as such on Doctor Who and was not keen to go back to such strenuous work so quickly.
-Instead, he recommended writer Chris Boucher, who he had used on Doctor Who, to the Producer, and thus it was Boucher who in turn commissioned Holmes to write for the show.
-One of the most notorious moments in the series occurred in Holmes' episode "Orbit" in the fourth season of Blake's 7, when Avon stalks Vila in a shuttle wanting to throw him off the ship.
+During this time he wrote for various series, including the BBC science-fiction show Blake's 7.
+When the series began in 1978, Holmes had been offered the Script Editor's post, but declined as he had only just finished the same role on Doctor Who and was not keen to go back to such strenuous work so quickly.
+Instead, he recommended that the producer hire Chris Boucher, a writer he'd used on Doctor Who — so it was Boucher who in turn commissioned Holmes to write for Blake's 7.
+One of the most notorious moments in the series occurred in Holmes' episode "Orbit" in the fourth season, when Avon stalks Vila in a shuttle wanting to throw him off the ship.
 Other programmes Holmes worked on in the late seventies and early eighties included the police series Juliet Bravo and an adaptation of the science-fiction novel Child of the Vodyoni, which was screened as The Nightmare Man in 1981.
 He also script-edited detective series Shoestring.

 In 1983, the then-current Doctor Who production team of producer John Nathan-Turner and script editor Eric Saward contacted Holmes about returning to script the planned twentieth anniversary special, due for broadcast that November.
 Holmes agreed and began writing the script.
 However, he found it increasingly difficult to include the many elements from the show's past that Nathan-Turner had insisted on.
 After the rejection of his first outline, he eventually gave up on the assignment (the special was eventually scripted by Terrance Dicks).
-The ordeal did lead to a friendship between Saward and Holmes that would eventually lead to Holmes return to the series for the following season.
+The ordeal did lead to a friendship between Saward and Holmes that would eventually lead to Holmes returning to the series for the following season.

 When it came to writing the final story for the Fifth Doctor (played by Peter Davison), Saward commissioned Holmes to write the storyline as he felt that Holmes's experience would allow him to create an epic departure for Davison and introduction of the Sixth Doctor.
 The Caves of Androzani, as the 1984 story came to be titled, is widely regarded by fans as being one of the best in the programme's entire run from 1963 onwards, being voted "all-time number one" story in a 2009 poll.